 If you’ve been blogging for your school for a while, you may find yourself recycling the same kinds of content over and over again.
 Newsletters, notices, event updates...these are all very common content pieces that schools rely on to inform their readers and build engagement.

-You’d love to shake things up — to write posts that you know your school families would love to read — but it’s hard to know where to begin.
+You’d love to shake things up in 2023 — to write posts that you know your school families would love to read — but it’s hard to know where to begin.
 Never fear!
 Digistorm is here to help.
 We’ve put together our top 20 new and creative blog topics that you can put into practice today.

 All you need to do is open up your content calendar and start scheduling!
 Read on to learn more about the following topics: